mykelalvis/FT/Traveller/WORKING/Book 1.md

 ###### Movement

-For movement, distances are measured in range bands, each representing approx- imately 25 meters.
+For movement, distances are measured in range bands, each representing approx-imately 25 meters.
 The range band table gives the size of each of the combat ranges in range bands.
 For example, a character 4 range bands

 ##### RANGE BANDS away from another character is at long range with